kmwong/kmwong.github.io/about.md

 title: About
 permalink: /about/
 ---
-I am a senior design student at Simon Fraser University in the School of Interactive Arts and Technology, studying graphic and interface design.
+Hello!!
+I’m Kari and I’m currently a senior design student at Simon Fraser University in the School of Interactive Arts & Technology, studying graphic and interface design.I have a passion for creating simple, creative, and modern branding and interface designs.
+In addition I love typography.
+I consistently point out and critique branding, posters and advertisements as I walk down the street.
+In my spare time I enjoy creating print designs to sell in my etsy shop, Wicked Pixie Design.

-I believe that design has the power to visually influence its audience.
-Additionally, leave an impactful lasting impression.
-Design is a part of people’s everyday lives from the logo on their coffee cup to the large advertisements at SkyTrain stations.
-In my works I aim to create simple minimalistic designs through the use of colour, shapes, and structure.
-I want my designs to speak for itself especially within the creation of branding.
-A company’s brand should showcase its personality, professionalism and credibility without having to say it
+Outside of designing I love enjoying the outdoors, drinking Starbucks frappuccinos and most importantly irish dancing!
+Irish dance has been my first passion since I was five years old.
+It has allowed me to travel, meet new people, and experience new things.

-Check out my facebook page!
-Keep up to date with my latest projects and my new etsy designs!
+Check out my facebook page to keep up to date with my latest projects and my new etsy designs!
 [Wicked Pixie Design](http://facebook.com/wickedpixiedesign)